 The back streets behind the square are intriguing.
 We took time to stroll around and visited the shops along the way.
 I could spend hours seeking Sienese specialties, such as gourmet pasta, vintage Chianti, boar prosciutto, or extra virgin olive oil.
 Briefly speaking, Siena offers Italy’s best medieval city experience.

 Practically, Siena is a great base to explore other villages in the surrounding areas.
 Here are several top picks:

 For those who travel with children can join a fun guided tour of Siena.
 With the help of a local guide, the private tour keep your children’s attention alive with language that is colorful and lively, and where history is mixed with art, legends, and traditions.

 How to get there

-However, if you travel with small children you might find the train more comfortable as there is more space for the stroller and for them to walk around.
-There are two trains per hour, one is direct and the other one requires a change at Empoli.
+However, when traveling with small children, it is more comfortable to take the train from Florence since there is more space for the stroller and the children to walk around.
+There are two trains per hour, one is direct, and the other requires a change at Empoli.

-In case you take bus you have to change at Florence.
-Trains leave approximately two times per hour from the central station to Siena.
-You will have to change in Empoli and the whole trip lasts about 1 hour and 50 minutes.
+In case you take the bus from Pisa, you have to change to Florence.
+Trains leave approximately two times per hour from the central station to Siena, requiring a change in Empoli.
+And, the whole trip lasts about 1 hour and 50 minutes.